 With the latest round of in-person consultation now complete, Health Canada will continue to refine the proposal, review the feedback received and take into consideration some of the concerns raised.
 As clarity is still required in many areas, CHFA expects to receive further updates in fall 2017 regarding next steps and further consultation.

 If you missed a session, read our article to learn more about the refined proposal and click here to see what was discussed in the latest rounds of consultations.
-Health Canada has also posted a summary of the consultations that took place in April and May 2017 and a summary of the June 2017 consultation is expected to be available in July.
+Health Canada has also posted a summary of the consultations that took place in April and May 2017 and a summary of the June 2017 consultation is available here.

 The next steps for the proposal will be announced on Health Canada’ website in the coming months.
 Continue to check this page for updates.